sf-wdi-31/depth-first-search/README.md

 1. Copy the starter code in either `tree.js` or `tree.rb`.
 You'll see these files now have blanks and informal "tests" for depth first search.
 Fill in the depth first search function in one of these files with actual code code.
 Run `node tree.js` or `ruby tree.rb` to see the informal tests work on your file.

+	Note: The Ruby solution only has an iterative version.
+The JavaScript solution has an iterative and a recursive version.
+To see the output from only the recursive version in the Terminal, use `node tree-solution.js recursive`.
+For iterative only, use `node tree-solution.js iterative`.

 1. When would you use depth first search, and when would you use breadth first search?